gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

 <div class="note">
   <p><strong>Note!</strong></p>
   <p>In addition to simple or complex sentence format, we also support a combined format (SpeechSet) for a client device which does not have a screen or does not provide GUI for displaying detailed information.
-See <a href="/CEK/References/Custom_Extension_Message_Format.md#ResponseMessage">Response message</a> in "Custom extension message" for more details.</p>
+See <a href="/CEK/References/CEK_API.md#CustomExtResponseMessage">Response message</a> in "Custom extension message" for more details.</p>
 </div>

-To display data on a screen of client device or client app in addition to generating audio output, fill in content in the `response.card` field as follows, using an appropriate [content template](/CIC/References/Content_Templates.md).
+To display data on a screen of a client device or client app in addition to generating audio output, fill in content in the `response.card` field as follows, using an appropriate [content template](/CEK/References/Content_Templates.md).

 {% raw %}
 ```json